 Even outside this peak season you have to pre-book.
 As well as tenting, caravans and camper trailers are popular.
 If you don’t have your own take a look at this website for prices or second hand ones.
 Like I said, the locals like to keep this to themselves!

 From your base in Tidal River there are a series of easy-to-moderate walks you can do in between having fun in the river or at the beach.
 These are suitable for all ages and fitness levels.

-A must-do walk is from Tidal River to Squeaky Beach.
+A must-do in Wilsons Promontory is the walk from Tidal River to Squeaky Beach.
 The gorgeous white quartz sand really does squeak when you walk on it!
 This track is only slightly over two kilometres but take your time and make a day or half-day of this rewarding walk.
 Extending the walk to Picnic Beach is also recommended.

 A relaxed walk along the length of the main beach at Norman Bay and then up the track at the end to Pillar Point, where a tumble of granite boulders offer views back along the beach and coastline, including the many offshore islands.

 The Lilly Pilly Gully is a lovely environment for a forest walk.
 There are a series of walks here from one to 5.8 kilometres and the warm temperate rainforest is filled with lush ferns and wildflowers.

 For a longer walk enjoy the four beach walk covering Norman Beach, Tidal Overlook, Squeaky Beach, Picnic Bay and Whisky Bay.
 This track alternates between beach walking and a clearly marked trail.
 The distance is about six kilometres so allow half a day.

 A tougher work out is the iconic Mount Oberon track.
 The views from up there are spectacular, rewarding people willing to tackle the 3.4 kilometre moderate-to-hard hike.
 Make sure you take plenty of water and food, and a jacket and hat as it is often windy and cool on the summit, even in summer.